Vyral/base-template/_drafts/3-ways-to-boost-your-homes-value-through-sustainability.md

 {% include pullquote.html %}

 **2. Solar panels**.
-Speaking of solar, homes with solar panels sell 20% faster, according to the National Renewable Energy Laboratory.
+Speaking of solar, homes with solar panels sell 20% faster according to the National Renewable Energy Laboratory.
 Even more impressive, they sell for a whopping 17% more than comparable homes without solar.
 And with a range of state and federal incentives still in place, solar can be a great way to make your home more green and attractive at the same time.

 **3. Windows, doors, and siding**.
 Renovated windows, doors, and siding typically recoup about 80% of their cost in terms of higher home value.
 However, a full suite of energy-efficient windows, doors, and siding might be worth even more in the current sustainability-minded market.
 Plus, these projects increase your home’s curb appeal, making it more likely your home will get more interest from potential buyers.